bananamans/movie_recommendation_system/README.md

 [**Movie Recommender System App**](https://movierecommendationsystem-vzzxkmoyadwpe85ynyx7jx.streamlit.app//)

-**Note**: When running the application for the first time, it may take some time as it creates necessary files and initializes the environment.
+**Note**: The app may have been shut down due to inactivity and lack of maintenance.
+When running the application for the first time, it may take some time as it creates necessary files and initializes the environment.

 Discover the joy of finding your next favorite movie with our Movie Recommender System!